-In addition, the LOI must include a listing of senior/key personnel and a listing of individuals (advisee, advisor, close associate, co-author, co-editor, co-investigator, collaborator) who should not serve as merit reviewers of a subsequent application.
+In addition, the pre-application must include a listing of senior/key personnel and a listing of individuals who should not serve as merit reviewers of a subsequent application.
 Detailed instructions for how to craft the required listings are provided in Section VIII of this FOA.
 Note that the listing of individuals who should not serve as merit reviewers is rarely empty because the instructions contain mandatory inclusions requirements.
-This listing will not count toward the LOI's page limit.
-The list of individuals must be included as an "Additional Attachment" to your LOI in PAMS.
-LOIs missing this information may be discouraged without a review.
+This listing will not count toward the pre-application's page limit.
+The list of individuals must be included as an "Additional Attachment" to your pre-application in PAMS.

-The LOI must be machine-readable.
+The pre-application must be machine-readable.
 Do not submit a scanned image of a printed document.